ianlofs/workwithme.guide-myguide/index.md

 * I typically get up at around 6:30am.
 * I start working around 8am and stop working between 5:00pm and 5:30pm.
-* I really value work life balance and make it a point to not work on the weekends unless explicitly asked to.
+* I am available between ~7am and ~6:30pm for meetings.

 #### When do you prefer to work alone, versus in groups?
 * I prefer pair programming or 1 on 1s after lunch.